saylordotorg/course_bio101a/Unit01.md

+---
+layout: default
+title: "BIO101A - Introduction to Molecular and Cellular Biology"
+course: BIO101A
+course_fulltitle: "Introduction to Molecular and Cellular Biology"
+course_description: "Introductory course that explores the cell, examining the molecular components proteins, carbohydrates, nucleic acids, and lipids and the organelles and other cellular structures that these form.
+Special attention is given to DNA and genetics, cell metabolism, and the cell cycle including mitosis and meiosis."
+---
 **Unit 1: Biology and Life** <span id="1"></span> *This unit will provide you with some background information on what biology has meant to people over time, from early Greek philosophers to